tekadesukant/Apache-Tomcat-QuickSet/README.md

 - **Remove Tomcat**:
   - `remove-tomcat.sh`: Uninstalls Tomcat from both Amazon Linux and Ubuntu instances.
 - **Change Password**:
-  - `tpasswizard-tomcat.sh`: Changes the Tomcat admin password on both Amazon Linux and Ubuntu instances.
+  - `passwizard-tomcat.sh`: Changes the Tomcat admin password on both Amazon Linux and Ubuntu instances.
 - **Change Port Number**:
-  - `portunner-tomcat.sh`: Changes the Tomcat port number on both Amazon Linux and Ubuntu instances.
+  - `portuner-tomcat.sh`: Changes the Tomcat port number on both Amazon Linux and Ubuntu instances.

 ## How to Use